nens/threedi-docs/source/h_simulation_settings.rst

 *limiter_slope_crossectional_area_2d = 2*

 This is a very stable upstream method to redefine the water level depth.
 It is assumed that the flow behaves as a thin sheet flow.
 Therefore, the depth is defined as the upstream volume devided by the maximum surface area.
-If the new water depth exceeds the default version (based on high resolution grid), the default version is chosen.
+If the new water depth exceeds the default version (based on uniform water level assumption), the default version is chosen.

 *limiter_slope_crossectional_area_2d = 3, in combination with thin_layer_definition = xx [m]*

 In this case, the limiter is more or less effective depending on the local depth.
-In case the depth at the edge base on the downstream water level is larger than the thin layer definition (given by the user), the cross-sectional area is based on the high resolution grid.
+In case the depth at the edge base on the downstream water level is larger than the thin layer definition (given by the user), the cross-sectional area is based on the unifrom water level assumption.
 When this 'downstream' water level is below the thin layer definition, then limiter 2 determines the cross-sectional area.
 Finally, if the downstream water level is within the thin layer depth, two types of cross-sections are weighed to define the new value.

 All the cases are illustrated in the figure below.
 Mathematical derivation will follow.